June 14-18, 2020

 The conference begins on Sunday with check-in time at 3pm and ends Thursday after lunch.
 Our schedule is carefully planned, but intentionally flexible, beginning with small group discussions of the brief "innovation" and "problem" papers brought by all participants.
 You should expect to attend sessions each day and most evenings, but you will also have plenty of time for informal discussions and for relaxation.
 See the Seminar Schedule.

-Cost of the conference is $700 before May 11 and $750 after May 11.
+Cost of the conference is $800 before March 1 and $900 up until May 21 (when registration closes).
 This includes registration, lodging, meals, and all other expenses except transportation.
 Enrollment is limited to the first 35 persons who apply.
-The seminar usually fills before the May 11th deadline, so we urge you to make your reservation early.
+The seminar usually fills before the May 21 deadline, so we urge you to make your reservation early.